K0ati/HACKMIT/README.md

 ## How to Use

-1. Install the Dyslexic Helper extension in your browser.
+1. Install the Dyslexia aid extension in your browser.
 2. Click the extension icon to enable dyslexia-friendly font and spacing.
 3. Highlight any text and click the “Listen” button to activate text-to-speech.
 4. Customize settings in the extension menu as needed.

-## Why Dyslexic Helper?
+## Why Dyslexia aid?

 Reading online content can be exhausting for people with dyslexia due to font styles, spacing, and complex layouts.
-Dyslexic Helper removes these barriers, making the web more accessible, inclusive, and user-friendly.
+Dyslexia aid removes these barriers, making the web more accessible, inclusive, and user-friendly.